 These unusual scooters are crazy yet fun.
 Perfect for a child who wants to stand out with some cool wheels.
 (Just don’t get these for your kid if they are into pro scooting as they won’t work on skate ramps.)

-At a glance:
+At a glance

-If you have a toddler, then it’s got to be the Micro Mini Original (3 wheel scooter).
-If your child is between 5 and 12-years-old, then we’d recommend the Razor A3 (2 wheel scooter).
-And, finally, if your child is a teen or getting into pro scooting, then go for the Envy Prodigy S5 (pro scooter).
-All of these scooters are top of their game for build quality and fun factor.
-Dependent on age and whether they are into pro scooting, you can’t go wrong with these three scooters!
+And, finally, if your child is a teen or getting into pro scooting, then go for the Envy Prodigy S8 (pro scooter).
+These are all top of their game for build quality and fun factor.

 What scooter accessories do I need?